A Partnership for Regional Invasive Species Management

 - Volunteer opportunities for people to join invasive eradication efforts on public and private land, to act as Area Stewards, and to participate in education and outreach efforts

-- Consultations to landowners from PRISM Staff to identify the invasive plants on their properties and to explain how to control them.
-This service is available for property within our 12-county service area.
+- On-site consultations from PRISM Staff to identify invasive plants and to explain how to control them.
+This service is available for lands within our 12-county service area.
 Note: Consultations are also available from both your Department of Forestry Area Forester and your local District Conservationist at the Natural Resources Conservation Service.

 - Research results shared from university and other organizations